 This must be agreed and set out in the young person's pathway plan.
-The provision of this allowance is linked to increasing a young person's employability and is only available to young people who have been engaged in education, training or employment for 3 months and do not have any driving convictions.
+The provision of this allowance is linked to increasing a young person's employability and is only available to young people who are (at the time of the request) engaged in settled education, training or employment and have been engaged in the given activity for at least 3 continuous months and do not have any driving convictions.